scrapy/scrapy/docs/topics/signals.rst

 .. function:: domain_idle(domain, spider)

     Sent when a domain has gone idle, which means the spider has no further:

         * requests waiting to be downloaded
         * requests scheduled
         * items being processed in the item pipeline

+    If the idle state persists after all handlers of this signal have finished, the engine starts closing the domain.
+After the domain has finished closing, the :signal:`domain_closed` signal is sent.

+    You can, for example, schedule some requests in your :signal:`domain_idle` handler to prevent the domain from being closed.

     :param domain: is a string with the domain of the spider which has gone idle
     :type domain: str